 I only recently learned her story, but it’s the épidémie of woman power:

-a single mother who immigrate from Italy to the US during the Great Depression, armed with determination and an authentic Italian sauce recipe.
+A single mother who immigrated from Italy to the US during the Great Depression, armed with determination and an authentic Italian sauce recipe.

 I love hearing that my favorite brands have a rich history.

 notes & tips for this baked spaghetti casserole recipe: